16 Interesting facts about London Big Ben

 Where Did Big Ben Get Its Name?

-Affectionately referred to as Big Ben, the Clock Tower was officially renamed as the Elizabeth Tower in 2012 to commemorate the Diamond Jubilee of Queen Elizabeth II.
+Affectionately referred to as Big Ben, the Clock Tower was officially renamed the Elizabeth Tower in 2012 to commemorate the Diamond Jubilee of Queen Elizabeth II.

-The Great Bell of the clock, weighing in at over 13 tons, acquired the nickname of Big Ben which is often extended as a reference to the clock tower itself.
-There are a couple of theories for the origin of this nickname, the most likely being that the Great Bell was named after Sir Benjamin Hall, the First Commissioner for Works between 1855 - 1858.
+The Great Bell of the Clock, weighing in at over 13 tons, acquired the nickname of Big Ben which is often extended as a reference to the clock tower itself.
+There are a couple of theories for the origin of this nickname, the most likely being that the Great Bell was named after Sir Benjamin Hall, the First Commissioner for Works between 1855 and 1858.
 Alternatively, the bell could have been named after Ben Caunt, an 1850s champion heavyweight boxer.

 Big Ben, London